adunwoody0403/Quantum-Coin-Toss/README.md

 <p>This program can be run on the cloud via IBM Quantum Lab using the provided Jupyter notebook.
 It can also be run locally by installing Python and Qiskit.
 To run locally you will need an IBM Quantum account. <a href="https://qiskit.org/documentation/getting_started.html">Click here for a more detailed guide.</a></p>

 ## Code
 Here is the code to simulate a coin toss using a single qubit.
 By executing this code as is, we can simulate a single-qubit quantum circuit locally without the need for real quantum hardware.
+This program will result in a single output and will report a win or a loss depending on the player's choice.
 ```python
 from qiskit import *
 from qiskit.providers.aer import QasmSimulator